+Hip pain comes in a garden-variety like shoulder pain, knee pain, and back pain.
+And so, there’s no one-size-fits-all treatment for it.
 Sometimes different types of hip pain overlap with one another, like hip flexor pain with snapping hip syndrome.
-And sometimes pelvic pain, such as endometriosis and pelvic inflammatory disease, can have similar symptoms that overlap with other types of hip pain.
+And sometimes pelvic pain, such as endometriosis and pelvic inflammatory disease, can have similar symptoms that can be mistaken for one or another.

 This makes diagnosis tough for many clinicians, and treatments could be a trial-and-error process, which can be costly and painful—physically and emotionally.